prabaprakash/Awesome-React-Redux-Saga-Boilerplate/Readme.md

 > reactredux@1.0.0 featuretest C:\Users\paranganat\Desktop\ReactRedux
 > nightwatch

-Starting selenium server in parallel mode... started - PID:  3504
+Starting selenium server in parallel mode... started - PID:  10916

-Started child process for: features\google-search Started child process for: features\scenario-outlines-support Started child process for: features\yahoo-search features\google-search   Feature: Google Search features\google-search features\google-search   Scenario: Searching Google features\google-search   Given I open Google`s search page features\google-search   √ Element <body> was visible after 32 milliseconds. features\google-search   Then the title is "Google" features\google-search   √ Testing if the page title equals "Google". features\google-search   And the Google search form exists features\google-search   √ Testing if element <input[name="q"]> is visible. features\google-search features\google-search   Scenario: Searching Google again features\google-search   Given I open Google`s search page features\google-search   √ Element <body> was visible after 24 milliseconds. features\google-search   Then the title is "Google" features\google-search   √ Testing if the page title equals "Google". features\google-search   And the Google search form exists features\google-search   √ Testing if element <input[name="q"]> is visible. features\google-search features\google-search   2 scenarios (2 passed)
-6 steps (6 passed)
-0m10.244s

-  >> features\google-search finished.

- features\scenario-outlines-support   Feature: Scenario outlines support features\scenario-outlines-support
- features\scenario-outlines-support   Scenario Outline: Searching Google features\scenario-outlines-support   Given I open Google`s search page features\scenario-outlines-support   √ Element <body> was visible after 35 milliseconds. features\scenario-outlines-support   When I search for 36/6 features\scenario-outlines-support   Then the search result should contain 6 features\scenario-outlines-support   √ Testing if element <body> contains text: "6". features\scenario-outlines-support
- features\scenario-outlines-support   Scenario Outline: Searching Google features\scenario-outlines-support   Given I open Google`s search page features\scenario-outlines-support   √ Element <body> was visible after 24 milliseconds. features\scenario-outlines-support   When I search for 500+120 features\scenario-outlines-support   Then the search result should contain 620 features\scenario-outlines-support   √ Testing if element <body> contains text: "620". features\scenario-outlines-support
- features\scenario-outlines-support   2 scenarios (2 passed)
-6 steps (6 passed)
-0m14.717s

-  >> features\scenario-outlines-support finished.

- features\yahoo-search   Feature: Yahoo Search features\yahoo-search
- features\yahoo-search   Scenario: Searching Yahoo features\yahoo-search   Given I open Yahoo`s search page features\yahoo-search   √ Element <body> was visible after 36 milliseconds. features\yahoo-search   Then the title is "Yahoo" features\yahoo-search   √ Testing if the page title equals "Yahoo". features\yahoo-search   And the Yahoo search form exists features\yahoo-search   √ Testing if element <input[name="p"]> is visible. features\yahoo-search features\yahoo-search   1 scenario (1 passed)
+Started child process for: calc calc   Feature: Google Search calc calc   Scenario: Add calc   Given I open app calc   √ Element <body> was visible after 58 milliseconds. calc   And I see textbox with value "100" calc   Then I click add button calc   And I see textbox with value "101" calc   Then I click add button calc   And I see textbox with value "102" calc calc   Scenario: Sub calc   Given I open app calc   √ Element <body> was visible after 28 milliseconds. calc   And I see textbox with value "100" calc   Then I click sub button calc   And I see textbox with value "99" calc   Then I click sub button calc   And I see textbox with value "98" calc calc   Scenario: Change calc   Given I open app calc   √ Element <body> was visible after 27 milliseconds. calc   And I see textbox with value "100" calc   Then I change the text box value to "1000" calc   Then I click add button calc   And I see textbox with value "1001" calc   Then I click sub button calc   And I see textbox with value "1000" calc calc   3 scenarios (3 passed)
-3 steps (3 passed)
+19 steps (19 passed)
-0m15.591s
+0m08.620s

-  >> features\yahoo-search finished.
+  >> calc finished.

 INFO Selenium process finished.